Gamesharing on PS5

 2. Press “Add User” under that menu.
 The choice you used in the previous step won’t appear if you don’t choose “Get Started” under “Add a User to this PS5,” instead, the PSN account will only be momentarily logged in.
 You’ll need the secondary account’s email and password to do this.

-You must download the games from the secondary account while logged into it in order to use it to play them.
-After completing that, you can go back to your primary account and play them at will.
+You must download the games from the secondary account while logged into it to use it to play them.
+After completing that, you can return to your primary account and play them at will.

-However, there is a significant catch: in order to play the games on your main account, you must be online.
-Your primary account must be online in order for the PS5 console to access its own games because we linked it to a secondary account.
+A key consideration is that while games shared from a secondary account to your primary PS5 can generally be accessed by other users offline, accessing shared games from a non-primary console requires an online connection.
+Your primary account must be online for the PS5 console to access its games because we linked it to a secondary account.

-This can be fixed by reenabling game sharing on both your PS5 and your partner’s console.
+To maintain access to shared games, ensure that your PS5 is your primary console for game sharing, and verify the setup if any issues arise with access to shared content.
 Once you’ve completed these steps, everything should function normally once more.
-Put your concerns about losing any PS4 games to the side because this method has no effect on the PS4’s console sharing.
+Put your concerns about losing any PS4 games to the side because this method does not affect the PS4’s console sharing.

 Additionally, even if just one account has access to the service’s library of free games, you will still receive the advantages of PlayStation Plus.